 TIKKUN V'OR SERVICES, MEETINGS, PROGRAMS, and CLASSES

-Many programs are currently hybrid (in-person and online), unless otherwise listed.
+Most of the Tikkun v’Or programs are currently hybrid (in-person and online), unless otherwise listed.
 Join us on Zoom for Tuesday morning contemplative services and conversations.
 Shabbat evening or morning services and other programs are usually both in person and online.
-Contact info@tikkunvor.org to be added to the list to get links.
+Contact info@tikkunvor.org to be added to the email list to get links.

-In addition to High Holiday services, Rabbi Shifrah usually leads services twice a month, including the following upcoming dates:
+Rabbi Shifrah Tobacman leads services about twice a month, including the following upcoming dates:

 Jewish Learning Experiences